 I looked around this week and noticed something about my little office.
 Little by little through the years, all of the little things I have done have built up to something bigger.
 For the first time in many years, I am working in a Green Office.
 This is something that was never achieved when I worked for other people, but easy to do working on my own.

-Here are the little things that have added up:
+Here are the little things that have added up to making my home office green:

 - Daylighted office-this is a welcome thing.
 No overhead lights or desk lights except when I work into the evening hours and even then the light from my computer screen does OK some of that time.